johnhadaway/johnhadaway.github.io/_projects/2020-new-modal.markdown

 external-url: https://spinunit.org
 external-url-name: SPIN Unit
 return_path: /projects
-on-site: no
-description: Proccessed and analysed spatial data, working with a GTFS feed, to map mobility equity for the City of Tallinn.
+description: "Worked with a GTFS feed to map mobility equity for the City of Tallinn."
 ---